usmanovs/Salesforce-Interview-Handbook/questions/Chris.md

 > what is a counter offer?

-when you give a notice to your company & they give you a better deal.
-Recruiters ask questions ahead of time to fight counter offers
+When you give a 2-week notice to your company but they don't want to let you go so they give you a better deal.
+Recruiters anticipate this and ask questions ahead of time to fight counter offers.

 > What is a perfect candidate for you?

 * Has the relevant skills.
 * Honest with themselves.
 * Knows what they want & sticks to it